nicknisi/xstate-meme/README.md

 # XState Meme

 This project started its life as an example for [Nick Taylor's](https://nickyt.live) Twitch [stream](https://www.youtube.com/watch?v=F8EGZCcEOn8) and was adapted to be the primary example for my talk, [Componentizing Application State](https://nicknisi.github.io/xstate-meme/) at [KCDC](https://kcdc.info).
+The latest iteration of this talk covers [XState 5]() and was presented at [THAT Conference (Texas) 2024](https://thatconference.com).

+## THAT Conference (Texas) 2024 - Componentizing Application State

+All resources can be found [here](https://nicknisi.com/talks/componentizing-application-state/)

+Special thanks to the [THAT Conference team](https://thatconference.com) for the opportunity to speak!

 ## KCDC 2023 Talk - Componentizing Application State